 PrivateVPN’s website posts tutorials on how to configure the service on a Tomato or DD-WRT router.
 The company recently switched over to using its own private DNS servers instead of public ones, which is a marked improvement, but they can’t be used separately from the VPN service.

-GREAT SPEEDS:PrivateVPN is a solid all-rounder.
+GREAT SPEEDS:PrivateVPN is easy to use.
 Allows up to 6 devices on the same account.
 Fast connections but could do with having more servers to chose from.
 30-day money back guarantee.

 Read our full PrivateVPN review.